 Does Insurance Cover a Face-Lift?

-Ask your surgeon for a complete list of all the costs, including anesthesia, follow-up care, and any required prescriptions.
+Ask your surgeon for a complete list of all the costs, including anesthesia, operating room and recovery, follow-up care, and any required prescriptions.

 Make sure you ask your health insurance company about its policies and how having the face-lift will affect your coverage.
 Some insurance companies may raise your premiums after you get cosmetic surgery.
 And getting a face-lift may affect future coverage.
 You may want to consider getting a supplemental insurance policy that will cover treatment for any complications of cosmetic surgery if your plan won't cover that.